12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 🎢 Amusement Park Tickets

-Buy Tivoli, Gröna Lund, and Liseberg tickets online in advance — often 10–20% cheaper than gate prices.
+Buy Tivoli and Gröna Lund tickets online in advance — often 10–20% cheaper than gate prices.
 Ride passes are separate from entry.

 Traveling Scandinavia & Ireland with Teens — What to Know